 So what can you do about it?

 - Be aware that you are worrying.
 You can only do something about it if you know that you are doing it … Mindfulness can definitely help: becoming aware of your thoughts, your feelings and the sensations in your body.
 Too often we are on the automatic pilot.
-Stopping and landing (see tip 4 further ahead and day 9 in ‘Defeat your stress in 10 days’) will help you to get better at noticing.
+Stopping and landing (see tip 4 further ahead) will help you to get better at noticing.

 - If it makes you feel better, set aside specific times during the day to engage in worrying.
 Set a timer and look for solutions, so it becomes productive.
 When time is up, you have to stop worrying.
 If you catch yourself worrying at other moments of the day: take note of the topic and … keep it for the next session.
 Don’t plan these sessions too late at night so they don’t interfere with your sleep.
 Also, make sure to do a relaxation exercise afterwards…

 - Analyse your worrying: can the ‘problem’ be solved?
 Is it under your control or not?
-If necessary go back to day 2 of ‘Defeat your stress in 10 days’.
-Is it my business, your business or God’s business?
+I like the concepts of Byron Katie: Is it my business, your business or God’s business?

 - Stopping and landing.
 When losing yourself in your thoughts, it can help to come back to the here and now by focussing on your breathing and/or your body.
 You don’t need any fancy apps for this… Take a seat, notice how you’re sitting on the chair, feel your feet on the ground, your straight back and bring your attention to your breathing.
 Where do you notice your breathing in your body?